Are you looking for a light-hearted activity to incorporate into your Thanksgiving celebration?

 Got squirrely kids?
 Try our Thanksgiving charades game!

-Grab your Free Thanksgiving Mad Libs Printable
+Free Thanksgiving Mad Libs Printable

 Download and print your Thanksgiving Mad Libs game sheets here.